patholden/lv2/README.md

-# lv2---this repository contains new files for LaserVision changes made for new TargetFind operation.
+# lv2---this repository contains files for LaserVision firmware, including new files for new TargetFind operation.
 #       There is a new Linux driver file so both driver files are now contained in "drivers/misc/lv2"
 #       directory.
 New commands were added to the CMDW struct for new driver.
 #       A new ags_daemon file for the new TargetFind operation was added called TargetFind.c with an